Hats-Protocol/hats-protocol/README.md

 A wearer's standing relating to a given Hat is determined by three factors.
 All three must be true.

 1. Whether their address has a balance (of 1) of the Hat's token
-2. Whether the Hat is active (see the Conditions section for more detail)
+2. Whether the Hat is active (see the Toggle section for more detail)
-3. Whether they are in good standing (see the Oracles section for more detail)
+3. Whether they are in good standing (see the Eligibility section for more detail)

 All of these factors are reflected in the `Hats.balanceOf` function, which will return `0` if any of the factors are false.